NNikhil89/Image_Segmentation/README.md

 achieves state-of-the-art performance in audio denoising.
-Furthermore, our method proves to be versatile, extending its applicability to speech denoising, audio separation, audio enhancement, and noise estimation
+Furthermore, our method proves to be versatile, extending its applicability to speech denoising, audio separation, audio enhancement, and noise estimation.